 "Every chapter, nearly every page, is filled with such wondrous images.
 Ordoñez may mock himself by naming his publishing company Hythloday (talker of nonsense) House, but if nonsense, it’s of a sort that will draw me back again and again.
 There’s a degree of creativity and depth of thoughtfulness present here that is absent in most run-of-the-mill fantasy.

 "If you have any taste for fantasy that doesn’t simply mimic the fashions of the day you will find Dragonfly worth your attention.
 Fantasy gives the writer license to create things that do not just look like our world in fancy dress or with pointed ears.
 Ordoñez has embraced the opportunity to create a thrilling, mysterious adventure that stands out from the packs of grimdark books and Tolkien-clones.

 About the Author

-The things Raphael most enjoys watching, reading, and thinking about include film noir, samurai movies, spaghetti westerns, sci-fi actioners from the eighties, Batman comics, Greek mythology, the Book of Genesis, paleontology, entomology, More's Utopia, Art Nouveau, Moby-Dick, fairy tales, medieval philosophy, modern geometry, Friedrich Nietzsche, old-school JRPGs, St. John of the Cross, and various other things.
+The things Raphael most enjoys watching, reading, and thinking about include film noir, samurai movies, spaghetti westerns, sci-fi actioners from the eighties, Batman comics, Greek mythology, the Book of Genesis, paleontology, entomology, More's Utopia, Art Nouveau, Moby-Dick, fairy tales, medieval philosophy, modern geometry, Friedrich Nietzsche, St. John of the Cross, and various other things.